lamoureuxe/lamoureuxe/README.md

 My current projects include:
 - Using deep learning (CNNs and transformers) in PyTorch (with automatic hyperparameter optimization) to evaluate red blood cell morphology for assessing its connection to transfusion longevity.
-- Conducting real-time computing and inference of microscopy images to identify rare sperm cells in disaggregated testis biopsies.
+- Developing a real-time deep learning inference system using CUDA to identify rare sperm cells in disaggregated testis biopsies.

 How to reach me: erik.lamoureux@ubc.ca